Mold Remediation:: ABC Mold Removal, Mold Remediation Companies Nationwide, Toll Free 1-888-995-MOLD (6653)

 How does mold get inside of buildings?

-Mold grows when there are moisture problems resulting in building materials being constantly dampened by water.
-Poor air circulation or inadequate ventilation can also contribute to excess moisture.
+Poor air circulation or inadequate ventilation can also contribute to excess moisture buildup in isolated areas, then capillary action and equilibrium can move the moisture and the mold spreads with it.
 One of the best sources of food for mold is cellulose, which is the primary constituent of wood and paper products.
-Modern building materials such as gypsum wallboard, acoustic ceiling tiles, wallpaper, fiberboard, and particleboard are all likely to encourage mold growth if they become exposed to high humidity levels, condensation, or water.
+Modern building materials such as gypsum wallboard, acoustic ceiling tiles, wallpaper, plywood, fiberboard, and particleboard.
+All are likely to encourage mold growth if they become exposed to the right conditions of high humidity levels, condensation, or water intrusions.

-What health effects are associated with mold?
+What health effects are usually associated with mold?

 The common reported symptoms are